Mahmoud Alavi (military officer)

-Mahmoud Alavi (محمود علوی) was an Iranian military officer who served as the Commander of the Islamic Republic of Iran Navy from 1979 to summer 1980.
+Seyyed Mahmoud Alavi (محمود علوی) was an Iranian military officer who served as the Commander of the Islamic Republic of Iran Navy from 1979 to summer 1980.
 He was retired in 1976 under Kamal Habibollahi but was recalled to duty after Iranian Revolution.
 In July 1980, he was detained on charges of conspiracy and maintaining secret connections to the American officials.
 He was sentenced to eight years of imprisonment in February 1981 but was released on 27 July 1982.

 Personal life

 Alavi was a non-religious person.